GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

-We can also play a bit with the new available compression methods based on python standard library modules: **zlib, gzip, bz2, lzma and xz** (the last 2 ones are available since version 3.3).
+We can also play a bit with the new available compression methods based on python standard library modules: **zlib, gzip, bz2, lzma and xz** (the last 2 are available for Python greater than 3.3).

 An important thing is that the generated compressed files uses a **standard compression file format**: for instance, regular command line tools (zip/unzip,